wi2trier/cbrkit/README.md

 result = cbrkit.retrieval.apply_queries_indexed(queries, retriever)
 ```

-If a retriever receives an empty casebase but has not been indexed yet, a `ValueError` is raised with a message to call `index()` first.
+If a retriever receives an empty casebase but has not been indexed yet, a `ValueError` is raised with a message to call `put_index()` first.

 The `System` class also supports indexed retrieval by defaulting the casebase to an empty dict.
 This allows creating a system where all retrievers are pre-indexed and no casebase needs to be provided at query time.